invertase/react-native-firebase/docs/migration-guide.md

     protected List<ReactPackage> getPackages() {
       return Arrays.<ReactPackage>asList(
           new MainReactPackage(),
-          new RNFirebasePackage(),  // <-- Add this line - it's the only one that's required
+          new RNFirebasePackage(),  // <-- Keep this line - it's the only one that's required

           // add these optional packages as appropriate new RNFirebaseAdMobPackage(),